2018 Community Impact Grants

 UniSource Energy Services and Tucson Electric Power are committed to investing in the communities where we live, work and play.
 Our Community Impact Grants are designed to provide a significant boost to local community assistance, education and environmental protection efforts.

-- Improving the quality of life in areas served by TEP and UES
+- Improving the quality of life in areas served by UES

 - Directing support to our philanthropic focus areas, including education, environmental protection and community assistance for limited-income residents

-- Providing an open, competitive process for any qualified nonprofit group to present its proposal to TEP and UES for funding
+- Providing an open, competitive process for any qualified nonprofit group to present its proposal to UES for funding

 - Encouraging agency collaborations - sharing expertise and resources for stronger programs - through a weighted scoring process